Annual company settlement Denmark

 Annual accounting for a company in Denmark - the necessary documents

 Every owner of a Danish company is required to submit an annual tax return to Danish Customs and Taxation Office.
 If he or she employs employees, he or she must also ensure that they receive all the documents necessary for the annual tax return.
+If a business, responsible for paying payroll tax under method 4, employs individuals, it is mandatory to submit both quarterly on-account payroll tax declarations and annual declarations for the full fiscal year.
+However, if the business does not have any employees, it is only necessary to submit the declaration for the income year.

 Terms that can be found in settlement documents